RobertoPrevato/jekyll-now/_posts/2019-06-12-Presenting-BlackSheep.md

 Hypercorn and uvicorn are both low-level ASGI servers; the first is more feature-complete, the second offers the best performance.

 Some of the frameworks mentioned above are highlighted in the picture below, showing one of the recent results of TechEmpower benckmarks for the "Single Query" category (single database query).
-If we look at the "Multiple Queries" category, the difference between frameworks disappear: of course, since in this category they run 20 database queries.
+If we look at the "Multiple Queries" category, the difference between frameworks disappear: of course, since in this category they run 20 database queries!

+![Single query results 76a34044-54d6-4349-adfe-863c2d5ae756](https://raw.githubusercontent.com/RobertoPrevato/robertoprevato.github.io/master/images/posts/blacksheep/76a34044-54d6-4349-adfe-863c2d5ae756-single-query.png)

 Note how Responder, built on top of Starlette, eats most of the performance offered by the latter: this might be explained with the fact that Responder implements higher level abstractions to offer a more programmer-friendly API.
 Maybe these abstractions are not implemented in a way that avoids performance fees when they are not used.
 The same doesn't happen in FastAPI, which is also built on top of Starlette.
 BlackSheep implements many abstractions, some of which are described below in this article and all described in the [Wiki](https://github.com/RobertoPrevato/BlackSheep/wiki), and they are carefully designed to not cause performance fees when they are not  used explicitly.

-![Single query results 76a34044-54d6-4349-adfe-863c2d5ae756](https://raw.githubusercontent.com/RobertoPrevato/robertoprevato.github.io/master/images/posts/blacksheep/76a34044-54d6-4349-adfe-863c2d5ae756-single-query.png)

 # Why BlackSheep does not follow ASGI, and why it should
 When writing the current version of BlackSheep, I decided to not follow ASGI for pretty much subjective opinions: